 “Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”Matthew 6:33

 The primary reason to teach our children at home is to teach them to know and love the Lord.
 When we started on this journey over twenty years ago, my husband and I knew that this was our primary reason.
 It was also the same reason for most of the other homeschoolers we knew.

-We didn’t have any “proof” at the time.
+We didn’t have any “proof”.
 We couldn’t show you any statistics because homeschool graduates were scarce so just finding them to survey would have been tough.
 But we moved forward because we believed God’s promises about our children are true.
 We put our trust in Him.

-Over the years, we’ve seen that the main reason to homeschool has gotten fuzzy.
+Over the years, we’ve seen that the principal reason to homeschool has gotten fuzzy.
 Perhaps because it is much easier to homeschool today than it was when we started along with the fact that there are more folks doing it now than there were then.
-Or perhaps it’s because there are many different reasons people would want to homeschool their children.
-It seems the movement has lost that sense of urgency–that sense of a calling–for the training of our children to be focused on righteousness.
+Or perhaps it’s because there are many reasons people would want to homeschool their children.
+It seems the movement has lost that sense of urgency—that sense of a calling—for the training of our children to be focused on righteousness.

 Our primary purpose as Christian parents is to pass on our Christian beliefs to our children and lead them to salvation.
-I came across some rattling information when I visited the Considering Homeschooling website and read the grim statistics about the imparting of Christianity to children of Christian parents who are in public school versus those who are homeschooled.
+I came across some rattling information when I read the statistics about the imparting of Christianity to children of Christian parents who were public schooled versus those who werer homeschooled.

-That certainly puts it all in the proper perspective.
+That puts it all in the proper perspective.
 If there is only a 1 in 10 chance that a child will be saved when sent to public school, then is this an acceptable risk?
-For our family, it wasn’t a risk we were willing to take.
+For our family, it wasn’t a risk we wanted to take.